chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - References saved as BibTeX-Library (`.bib`)

 **1) Install the following Third-Party-Software**

+Don't be discouraged if you are not familiar with the Terminal.
+Just copypaste the following code into your Terminal and press enter – there is nothing more you have to do.
+(It may take a moment to download and install everything. )

 ```bash
 # Install Homebrew
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"